Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 In a B2B climate, where most manufacturers exist, social media may not sound like a priority.
 Or, if social media is a priority, it’s one that often gets pushed aside due to tight turnaround times and small staffs.
 That’s why we created this social media cheat sheet for the little guys, the underdogs, or any company that working toward a commanding social media presence.

-Making your company’s presence felt on relevant social channels is important and worth it -- especially if you follow these six concepts with a special bend toward small B2Bs:
+Making your company’s presence felt on relevant social channels is important and worth it -- especially if you follow these seven concepts with a special bend toward small B2Bs:

 - Get help & make it easy on yourself